| British Eagle was Britain's second largest independent airline. It had

 Bermuda and the Bahamas were revoked.
 Finally the banks withdrew their

 support.
 Some two thousand staff lost their jobs as a result of the crash.
+The Britannia G-AOVG was

 the last passenger service from Paramaribo in Dutch Guinea and G-AOVM